If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Following the success of the television series, Stewart reprised the character of Jean Luc-Picard in the Star Trek films Star Trek: Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), Star Trek: Nemesis (2002).
+Following the series' conclusion, Stewart reprised his iconic role of Jean-Luc Picard in several films in the Star Trek franchise: Star Trek: Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002).

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc